Centigrade/ngtx/docs/extending.md

 ```

 Ok, looks decent enough to go to the next step: the implementation.
-The first thing we have to do is to define the function and its parameter-list:
+The first thing we have to do is to define the function and its parameter list:

 ```ts
 const providerWithState = (token: any, stateDef: any) => {